Where to Stay: Mar Menor Residences Resort

 The nine holes designed by Thomas are by far the longest and stretch to over 3,500 yards from the back tees.
 The greens are well protected by water and sand but it is very little rough evident on the course.
 Water comes into play on three consecutive holes, which are 3 to 5 and this is also a feature on the back nine holes.

 The Nicklaus nine are shorter and play to a par 35 in comparison to the front nine which play to a par 37.
 The nine holes measure in at just under 3,150 yards from the tips and water comes into play between holes 13 and 15.

-The back nine holes offer wider fairways and rough then the front nine holes and the large lake is a prominent feature, especially around holes 13, 14 and 15.
+The back nine holes offer wider fairways and are rough than the front nine holes and the large lake is a prominent feature, especially around holes 13, 14, and 15.
 The remaining holes are well protected by strategic bunkering.

 Perhaps the toughest hole at Mar Menor is the par-4 3rd hole, which has two fairway bunkers on the left side to avoid.
 When playing an approach shot to the green, there is a large lake to the front-right.
 This protects the whole of that side, meaning the only bale-out area is short and to the left of the green.
 If you decide to attack the pin with your approach shot, there is another bunker just short of the green and these hazards combine to make the 3rd hole at Mar Menor very tricky.